-Restricted cash and cash equivalents represent unspent cash held in trust accounts related to bonded debt.
+Restricted cash and cash equivalents represent cash held in trust accounts related to bonded debt and unspent bond proceeds.

 Both cash and cash equivalents and restricted cash and cash equivalents are included in cash and cash equivalents on the Statements of Cash Flows.